isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Flag nested try-blocks.
 * Flag source code files with a too high ratio of try-blocks to functions. (???
-Problem: define "too high")
+Problem: define “too high”)

 ### <a name="Re-catch"></a>E.18: Minimize the use of explicit `try`/`catch`